adityachaudharycode/MentorVerse/README.md

 - Scheduling system for mentoring sessions will be so useful for them

-## Tech Stack used are as given below 👇
+## Tech Stack used are as given follows👇

 - Frontend:HTML, CSS, JavaScript, React, TypeScript, Tailwind CSS
 - Backend: Firebase